-Every business, charity and government body is currently being affected by the COVID-19 pandemic.
-The crisis is putting huge pressure on organizations to work differently.
+Every business, charity and government body is currently being affected by the COVID19 pandemic.
+The crisis is putting enormous pressure on organizations to work differently.

 How quickly time flies!
 The beginning of the year already seems like a bygone era.
-Not that long ago, organizations were planning for growth and adopting strategies focused on incremental growth in existing sectors, whilst expanding into others.
-The Coronavirus has changed all that and many organizations find themselves in uncharted territory, forced to rip up existing portfolios and playbooks and find themselves operating in crisis mode.
-Many businesses are only looking at the most immediate and urgent.
-Those of you who are familiar with Eisenhower’s time management matrix will have seen tasks and issues lurch wildly from being high priority to low, whilst issues that had been kicked into the long-grass have suddenly become massively urgent.
+Not that long ago, organizations were planning for growth and adopting strategies to expand their businesses.
+However, the Coronavirus has changed all that.
+As a result, many organizations find themselves in uncharted territory.
+They have been forced to rip up existing portfolios and playbooks and find themselves operating in crisis mode.
+Many businesses are only looking at the most immediate and urgent challenges.
+If you are familiar with Eisenhower’s time management matrix, then you will have seen projects and issues lurch wildly from being a high priority to low.
+In contrast, organizations are taking items re-evaluating plans that have suddenly become massively urgent!

 UiPath Automation: mitigating the threat of Coronovirus to organizations

-Many organizations have had Robotic Process Automation in the ‘Someday, maybe’ pile for some time now.
-Some will have seen it as something too technologically advanced, whilst others may have found that other projects have taken priority.
-Robotic Process Automation takes the processes that are high volume, require a high degree of accuracy and hands them over to bots to complete.
+Many organizations have had Robotic Process Automation in the ‘Someday/maybe’ pile for some time now.
+Some will have seen it as something too technologically advanced.
+Others have found that other projects have taken priority.
+Robotic Process Automation takes the processes that are high volume and require a degree of accuracy and hands them over to bots to complete.
 Implementing RPA frees up people to focus on more valuable activities instead.

-This recent report from The Economist Intelligence Unit surveyed 502 executives from different industries to understand the state of automation within companies.
+A recent report from The Economist Intelligence Unit surveyed 502 executives from different industries to understand the state of automation within companies.
 The report shows that 73% of companies are ‘very’ or ‘entirely’ satisfied with the returns from automation to date.
 Such high levels of satisfaction are rare in the world of software delivery.
-Those of you who work with a focus on the ROI of software projects will understand why that figure is so impressive.
+Those of you who work with a focus on the ROI of software projects will understand why that figure is so impressive!

 At HotPMO, we have seen organizations that already have RPA capability scaling up their automation capability to face some of the current challenges.
-Companies using UiPath, Pega, Blue Prism, and Automation Anywhere are rapidly automating more of their processes to respond rapidly to the crisis.
-Here are just some of the ways that RPA is being used by organizations in these difficult times:
+Companies using UiPath, Pega, Blue Prism, and Automation Anywhere are rapidly automating more of their processes to respond quickly to the crisis.
+Here are just some of the ways that organizations are using RPA in these difficult times:

-- Handling administrative tasks relating to furlough and sickness reporting.
+- Bots are handling administrative tasks relating to furlough and sickness reporting;

-- Helping small suppliers improve cashflow by accelerating payment processes and chasing late payments
+- Bots are helping small suppliers improve cashflow by accelerating payment processes and chasing late payments;

-- Ordering kits to enable employees to work from home.
+- Bots are ordering kits to enable employees to work from home.

 How RPA is helping hospitals tackle Coronavirus

 RPA is being used to help healthcare providers tackle the Coronavirus.
 In one example, a healthcare provider was using a mobile survey to complete the initial diagnosis for patients.
-The information from the survey needed to be entered into two core platforms, CareLink and Vivify, by a team of data entry specialists.
+The survey data had to be entered into two core platforms by a team of data entry specialists.
 Entering the data meant that Diagnoses predictions were produced rapidly based on the data.
 But the process was slow and took doctors and nurses away from working directly with patients.
-In an ideal world, there would be APIs allowing the platforms to talk to each other, but these are not ideal times, and healthcare providers are finding themselves making systems work at volumes that had not been envisaged.
-In this example, the healthcare provider is working to automate the process to reduce the time it takes to predict a diagnosis, whilst freeing up data entry specialists.
+In an ideal world, there would be APIs allowing the platforms to talk to each other.
+However, these are not typical times.
+Healthcare providers are finding themselves making systems work at volumes outside of norms.
+In this example, the healthcare provider is working on automating the process to reduce the time it takes to predict a diagnosis while freeing up data entry specialists.

 Another example of RPA being used to tackle Coronavirus is the use of UiPath at The Mater Misericordiae University Hospital in Dublin.
 The hospital found that nurses were spending hours reporting results to the IPC (Infection Prevention and Control).
-The process was designed over 15 years ago and requires nurses to log into one system, extract codes, open a VPN link to other systems, and manually enter data.
-At normal volumes, the workload is manageable.
-But with the high volumes of COVID-19 cases, they have seen nurses spending more time than usual on data processing when they could otherwise be treating patients.
+Designed over 15 years ago, the process required nurses to log into one system, extract codes, open a VPN link to other systems, and manually enter data.
+At average volumes, the workload is manageable.
+But with the high amounts of COVID-19 cases, they have seen nurses spending more time than usual on data processing when they could otherwise be treating patients.
 Attended bots are being rolled out to nurses to accurately login, extract information, open a VPN connection, and enter the data for the IPC.
 Using Attended Bots in this way is proven to increase accuracy and massively accelerate processing times.

 Now is the time to automate

 RPA can be rolled out rapidly, with hack and swarm approaches seeing RPA used to clear backlogs and process work in a matter of days.
-Such rapid deployments can be used to bring relief to employees and operational teams whilst starting to put frameworks in place for building strategic RPA capabilities in the future.
+We can use rapid deployments to bring relief to employees and operational teams while starting to put frameworks in place for building strategic RPA capabilities in the future.
 This video from UiPath gives examples of how UiPath RPA is supporting people on the front lines fighting the Coronavirus – and shows how it can help your organization too.

 HotPMO are Automation Specialists